certara/pyDarwin/docs/Overview.rst

 In contrast, unsupervised learning has no labeled training set.
 Linear regression is a simple example of supervised learning.
 There is an input (X's) and an output (Y's) and the algorithm identified patterns that match the inputs to the output (intercept and slope(s)).
-However, looking for the best independent variables to include in a linear regression model is an unsupervised learning problem, there is not training set of examples with the "correct" list of independnet variables to include.
+However, looking for the best independent variables to include in a linear regression model is an unsupervised learning problem, there is no training set of examples with the "correct" list of independnet variables to include.
 The traditional model selection/building process for pop pk models is similarly unsupervised.
 There is no "labeled" training data set, no collection of data sets that are known to be 1 compartment, with Volume~WT.
 Rather each data set is a new learning and the algorithm must discover relationships based just on that data set.